eahrold/OSX_Server_Notes/Fixing_Profile_Manger.md

 sudo pg_dump -h /Library/Server/ProfileManager/Config/var/PostgreSQL --username=_devicemgr devicemgr_v2m0 > ~/Desktop/device_management.sql

 ```
-or if apple has again changed things yet again here's how to find the db name to backup...
+or if apple has changed things yet again here's how to find the db name to backup...
 ```
 sudo find /Library/Server/ -name .s.PGSQL*
 	## and look for the one that most resembels Profile Manager then